Federal Budget Deal Delays Hospital Cuts -- For Now

 When the U.S. Supreme Court upheld the Affordable Care Act last June but took state Medicaid expansion from obligatory to optional, it left many urban hospitals in trouble.
 That’s because expanding Medicaid to more low-income people was supposed to help make up for cuts to another program that compensates hospitals that serve large numbers of the poor and uninsured.

-But thanks to lobbying around the budget deal reached last month, the Disproportionate Share Hospital program dodged $500 billion in cuts in 2014 and another $600 billion in 2015.
+But thanks to lobbying around the budget deal reached last month, the Disproportionate Share Hospital program dodged $500 million in cuts in 2014 and another $600 million in 2015.
 Without another successful lobbying effort, though, 2016 will come with a $1.2 billion cut to the program—up from $600 million—as the postponed reductions ratchet up the severity of future reductions.

 “The way it was done, it gives kind of a breather, but then it increases the steepness of the cliff,” said Paul Beddoe, the associate legislative director for health policy at the National Association of Counties.